qgis/qgis-docker/README.md

       |-- <project_name>.qgs
 ```

 [oq-consolidate](https://github.com/gem/oq-consolidate) may helps you in exporting data suitable for QGIS server (consolidating project and layers).

+### Services provided

+This Docker container exposes HTTP on port `80` via Nginx and a direct FastCGI on port `9993` that can be used directly by an external HTTP proxy (like the provided `docker-compose.yml` does)